1601-mma2013/Checked/README.md

 ### b.
 Requirements
 Describe necessary capabilities of the product
-- 1. user mental models
+- 1. User Mental Models
 	- Users can be at ease for not to left out anything important when they're leaving home.
-- 2. design imperatives
+- 2. Design Imperatives
 	- This product provides features that reminds users that what they've left out at home when they're heading out.
 	- This product has a light indicator that is convinient for presentations.
-- 3. product vision
+- 3. Product Vision
 	- Office workers, students and traveller are able to leave ther house without anything important left out at home.
-- 4. business requirements
+- 4. Business Requirements
 	- Collected information
 		- Users prefer devices which is light and can be able to carry everywhere for convinience.
 	- Key Attributes of Product